MysteryPancake/Houdini-Fun/NDC.md

 This technique is great for holograms.
 I first saw [Entagma use it for a raytracer](https://www.youtube.com/watch?v=JmgSq_xdkcs).

-1. Take the frustrum plane above and subdivide it a bunch.
+1. Take the frustum plane above and subdivide it a bunch.
 2. Find the projection direction per point.

 Since the plane is flattened on Z in NDC space, this is easy.
 Just subtract the camera position from the current position.